Hedda Gabler: Productions

 A 1973/4 Royal Shakespeare Company world tour of the play was directed and translated by Trevor Nunn, and starred Pam St Clement as Bertha, Patrick Stewart as Eilert Lovborg, Peter Eyre as George Tesman, Glenda Jackson as Hedda Tesman, Timothy West as Judge Brack, Constance Chapman as Juliana Tesman, and Jennie Linden as Mrs. Elvsted.

-In 1975, a film version directed by Nunn and starring Jackson was released as Hedda, for which Jackson was nominated for an Oscar.

 British playwright John Osborne prepared an adaptation in 1972, and in 1991 the Canadian playwright Judith Thompson presented her version at the Shaw Festival.
 Thompson adapted the play a second time in 2005 at Buddies in Bad Times Theatre in Toronto, setting the first half of the play in the nineteenth century, and the second half during the present day.
 Early in 2006, the play gained critical success at the West Yorkshire Playhouse in Leeds and the Liverpool Playhouse, directed by Matthew Lloyd with Gillian Kearney in the lead role.
 A revival opened in January 2009 on Broadway, starring Mary-Louise Parker as the title character and Michael Cerveris as Jørgen Tesman, at the American Airlines Theatre, to mixed critical reviews.

 In 2005, a production by Richard Eyre, starring Eve Best, at the Almeida Theatre in London was well-received and later transferred for an 11½ week run at the Duke of York's on St Martin's Lane.
 The play was staged at Chicago's Steppenwolf Theater starring actress Martha Plimpton.

 In April 2009, a modernized New Zealand adaptation by The Wild Duck starring Clare Kerrison in the title role, opened at BATS Theatre in Wellington.
 It was lauded as "extraordinarily accessible without compromising Ibsen's genius at all."

 In 2010, Hedda Gabler was performed at the Theatre Royal in Bath, directed by Adrian Noble.
-The production starred Rosamund Pike as Hedda, earning praise for her compelling and multifaceted performance, which highlighted both the vulnerability and manipulative strength of Ibsen's iconic character.
+The production starred Rosamund Pike as Hedda, earning praise for her "compelling and multifaceted performance, which highlighted both the vulnerability and manipulative strength of Ibsen's iconic character."